syntevo/docs/SmartGit/Latest/GUI/Command-Line-Options.md

+---
+redirect_from:
+  - /SmartGit/Latest/Command-Line-Options
+  - /SmartGit/Latest/Command-Line-Options.html
+---

 # Command-Line Options

-This section gives an overview of the various options SmartGit can be started with.
-These options should be given as parameters to the SmartGit launcher.
-The launcher to be used depends on your platform:
+This section gives an overview of the various command-line options which can be passed as parameters to the SmartGit launcher at start-up.
+The launcher used by SmartGit depends on your platform:

 - **Windows** `bin\smartgit.exe` or `bin\smartgitc.exe`.
-The first one is meant for regular usage, while the second one will print additional information on the console while the program runs.
+  `smartgit.exe` is meant for regular usage, while `smartgitc.exe` will print additional information on the console while the program runs.
 - **MacOS** `SmartGit <version-number>.app/Contents/MacOS/SmartGit`
 - **Linux** `bin/smartgit.sh`